Huskers Tradition

 Why Nebraska Football History Still Matters

 Nebraska football is more than a schedule or a single season.
-The program’s history connects generations of fans through championship teams, legendary coaches, famous players, and rivalries that helped shape college football.
+The program’s history connects generations of fans through championship teams, legendary coaches, famous players, Memorial Stadium traditions, and rivalries that helped shape college football.